 Jury verdicts reflect this.
 Nursing home lawsuits often end with huge verdicts.
 Juries cannot award punitive damage in Maryland in the vast majority of nursing home cases.
 Why?
 Because “actual malice” is required for punitive damage in Maryland – what we usually have in nursing home cases is cold indifference.
 But juries are human.
 Rightfully, they get mad.
 This leads to higher compensation awards.

 Are There Limits on How Much a Victim or Their Family Can Recovery?

 You can learn more about how insurance companies go about valuing malpractice and nursing home cases here.

 The average settlement value of a nursing home case is less than your average medical malpractice case with the same injuries.
 Why?
-The reality is that there is a damages cap on noneconomic losses (pain and suffering for the victim or the victim's family) in nursing home cases so that for injuries occurring after January 1, 2019, is between $815,000 and 1,018,750 (depending on how many wrongful death beneficiaries there are).
+The reality is that there is a damages cap on non-economic losses (pain and suffering for the victim or the victim’s family) in nursing home cases so that for injuries occurring after January 1, 2023, is between $920,000 and 1,380,000 (depending on how many wrongful death beneficiaries there are).

 So you may read about a $5 million nursing home verdict by a Maryland jury, but it is very unlikely the victims are actually collecting all of that money because pain and suffering damages are reduced by the cap.

 Unlike many viable medical malpractice claims, nursing home lawsuits usually lack economic damages because nursing home residents are rarely earning significant income.

 So the most you can recover in most Maryland nursing home lawsuits is the noneconomic damages cap plus any medical bills that were causally related to the treatment of the injuries.
 Often, nursing home patients did not get much medical treatment because proper medical treatment would have averted their deaths.